SESYNC-ci/codecprs/workshopdetails.md

 The online Invitation, Application and Survey will be open from February 15 - March 25, 2016.
 All applications are due no later than 5pm (EST) on March 25, 2016.
 Applicants will be notified of thier status by April 15, 2016.

-Those applicants selected for participation in the on-site workshop in Anapolis will be contacted by SESYNC staff for confirmation and coordination of travel arrangements.
+Those applicants selected for participation in the on-site workshop in Annapolis will be contacted by SESYNC staff for confirmation and coordination of travel arrangements.

 ### Virtual Mini-Workshops (VMW)
 (left side of Figure 2 below)